Nanorobotics: "Swallowing the Surgeon"

 According to Richard Feynman, it was his former graduate student and collaborator Albert Hibbs who originally suggested to him (circa 1959) the idea of a medical use for Feynman's theoretical micro-machines (see biological machine).
-Hibbs suggested that certain repair machines might one day be reduced in size to the point that it would, in theory, be possible to (as Feynman put it) "swallow the surgeon".
+Hibbs suggested that certain repair machines might one day be reduced in size to the point that it would, in theory, be possible for a patient to (as Feynman put it) "swallow the surgeon".
 The idea was incorporated into Feynman's case study 1959 essay There's Plenty of Room at the Bottom.

 Since nano-robots would be microscopic in size, it would probably be necessary for very large numbers of them to work together to perform microscopic and macroscopic tasks.
 These nano-robot swarms, both those unable to replicate (as in utility fog) and those able to replicate unconstrained in the natural environment (as in grey goo and synthetic biology), are found in many science fiction stories, such as the Borg nano-probes in Star Trek and The Outer Limits episode "The New Breed".

 Some proponents of nano-robotics, in reaction to the grey goo scenarios that they earlier helped to propagate, hold the view that nano-robots able to replicate outside of a restricted factory environment do not form a necessary part of a purported productive nanotechnology, and that the process of self-replication, were it ever to be developed, could be made inherently safe.
 They further assert that their current plans for developing and using molecular manufacturing do not in fact include free-foraging replicators.

 A detailed theoretical discussion of nanorobotics, including specific design issues such as sensing, power communication, navigation, manipulation, locomotion, and onboard computation, has been presented in the medical context of nanomedicine by Robert Freitas.
 Some of these discussions remain at the level of unbuildable generality and do not approach the level of detailed engineering.